Canopus-Development/Aeodos/README.md

 ## 🌟 Overview

-Aeodos is a Python-based open-source project that leverages AI for automated website generation.
+Aoede is a Python-based open-source project that leverages AI for automated website generation.
 Built with FastAPI and modern Python practices, it provides a robust foundation for AI-driven web development.

 ## ⚡️ Key Features